Your dispatch board is a whiteboard and your tide table is taped to the wall next to it

 What we build under internal tools in Nanaimo

-The engagements Nanaimo teams bring us most often:
+The engagements Nanaimo teams bring us most often: back-office software, operations tooling, approval workflows, internal portal, business process automation and data-entry tools.

 Exactly what you get

 A tool that fits the dock, not a prettier spreadsheet.
 Concretely: a mobile dispatch board for crew, vessel, and tide windows, offline-first capture that syncs when signal returns, scan-and-go yard tracking, and role views for deckhand, foreman, and office.
-You also get source code and integrations to your booking, field-service, and CRM systems so the wall and the screen finally agree.
+You also get source code and integrations to your booking, field-service, and CRM (Customer Relationship Management) systems so the wall and the screen finally agree.
 What you don't get is a tool that only works at a desk with full bars.

 How to choose a developer in Nanaimo

 Find a team that asks to stand in your dock office before quoting.
 If they assume clean data and a desk, they've never built for a wharf.
 Ask for a reference where the tool had to work offline and outdoors.
-A strong partner will scope tightly, connect the tool to your booking software, field-service management, and business intelligence dashboards, and tell you honestly when Airtable plus discipline is genuinely enough.
+A strong partner will scope tightly, connect the tool to your booking software, field-service management, and business intelligence (BI) dashboards, and tell you honestly when Airtable plus discipline is genuinely enough.

 From kickoff to launch: the schedule